RicardoJDG/github-repos/README.md

 **If you just want to see how to run the app, jump to the end of the README**

 This is supposed to be a simple React app where you can search for a specific Github's user and see their repositories.
 It is NOT finished yet, but what started as a simple
-Tech interview app has become something interesting for me to try new things.
+Tech interview app has become something interesting for me to try new things

 Technologies used in the project: